RachelFreedman/causality/README.md

 ```bash
 python3 mujoco_gym/env_viewer.py --env "Reacher-v2"
 ```
-Replace "Reacher" with "HalfCheetah" or "LunarLander" to visualize the Half Cheetah and Lunar Lander environments, respectively.
+Replace `Reacher` with `HalfCheetah` or `LunarLander` to visualize the Half Cheetah and Lunar Lander environments, respectively.

 ## Demonstrations and Pairwise Preference Data
 We provide a variety of trajectories and their corresponding rewards for use as demonstrations in preference learning.